NoviceLive/research-rootkit/README.rst

 -------------------------------------------------

 If a course doesn't compile,
-or do compile but doesn't work as expected, e.g. crashing or hanging your system, feel free to `create a new issue`_.
+or compiles but doesn't work as expected, e.g. crashing or hanging your system, feel free to `create a new issue`_.
 But before that, consider the following.